callihiggins/IMA-FE/15_oct28_day15/README.md

     * In-class exercise: [Bank accounts](https://github.com/thejsway/thejsway/blob/master/manuscript/chapter06.md#modeling-a-bank-account)

 ## Homework
   * Read [The Javascript Way](https://github.com/thejsway/thejsway) Chapters 6 - 8.
 Do at least two exercises from each chapter (not including ones we went over in class).
-Upload a github link to a js file with the exercies, including the in-class
+Upload a github link to a js file with the exercies, including the in-class Bank Account exercise.